Home/Tools/@tpmjs/tools-csv-stringify

 Type: array

-Optional array of header names.
-If not provided, uses object keys from first row.
+Optional array of header names (default: uses object keys)

 README